PeteAdamBialecki/PeteAdamBialecki.github.io/sql/sql-query-relational-databases.md

 To isolate a single data type:

         SELECT mk.MakeName, md.ModelName FROM make AS mk INNER JOIN model AS md ON mk.MakeID = md.MakeID WHERE mk.MakeName = "Chevy";

+OUTER JOIN (LEFT, RIGHT, FULL): A few database engines, like SQLite, only support the Left Outer Join.
+Most other database systems support all three types.

+Right Outer Joins are essentially the same thing as Left Outer Joins, but just specified in the opposite direction.

+Full Outer Joins are functionally different in that you are guaranteed to get all rows from both tables.
+Full Outer Joins aren’t used as much in application or report coding as Inner and Left/Right Outer Joins, but can come in very handy when doing things like comparing data between two tables that are structurally similar.
+Basic syntax structure:

+        SELECT <columns>
+            FROM <table1>
+            LEFT OUTER JOIN <table2> ON <equality criteria>
+            INNER JOIN <table3> ON <equlaity criteria>
+            WHERE <search criteria>...

+Examples:

+        SELECT mk.MakeName, md.ModelName FROM make AS mk LEFT OUTER JOIN model AS md ON mk.MakeID = md.MakeID;

+...to force NULL values to be counted:

+        SELECT mk.MakeName, COUNT(md.ModelName) AS NumberOfModels FROM make AS mk LEFT OUTER JOIN model AS md ON mk.MakeID = md.MakeID GROUP BY mk.MakeName;

+Example:

+        SELECT DISTINCT first_name, email FROM patrons INNER JOIN loans ON patrons.id = loans.patron_id WHERE loans.returned_on IS NULL;